REDDISH VALE HIGH SCHOOL SCHOOL OFFER

 If parents/carers are concerned about their child they should email or call the school and ask to speak to their child’s tutor or classroom teacher.
 If parents/carers feel they would like to speak to someone else, they should contact their child’s Head of Year or Assistant Head of Year.
-To find out who this is, parents/carers can look at the school website, click on ‘Parent’s Area’, and then click on ‘Contact Information & Staff’.
+To find out who this is, parents/carers can look at the school website under Pastoral Care.
 If parents would like to come and speak to somebody face to face, then they should contact the school to make an appointment.
-We do not operate an ‘Open Door’ policy.

 We send our parents/carers a Progress Report for their child each term.
 This will include information about their child’s progress in lessons, attendance, attitude to learning and homework, as well as the targets their child is working towards.

 In addition, there is an Open Evening towards the start of each year, when parents of primary school children can come and look around the school and speak to staff.
-Again, the date for this can be found in the calendar on the school website.
+Again, the date for this can be found on the school website.